bachinaram/VirtualArtGallery/README.md

 # SSD8 - Virtual Art Gallery

+Main Functionalities to implement
+a. function to create http json query method to hit pathgen and get results of it
+b. recursive program to implement walls and
+c. function to display images on planes from array of images

 # VirtualArtGallery

 1. 01/10/2020 - Initial notes about project from Sai Anirudh, documented it in VirtualArtGalery_Startup.docx